tinaM17/tinara-legal/privacy-policy.md

 ## 8. Children's Privacy

 Tinara is intended for users aged 13 and above.
 We do not knowingly collect personal information from children under 13.
-If you believe a child under 13 has created an account, please contact us at support@tinara.app and we will delete the account immediately.
+If you believe a child under 13 has created an account, please contact us at tinamajumder1720@gmail.com and we will delete the account immediately.

 ---